 The Foundation is subject to concentrations in credit risk relating primarily to cash and investments.
-For the year presented, the Foundation's cash deposits are held in one financial institution.
+For the years presented, the Foundation's cash deposits are held in one financial institution.
 Cash deposits are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000 per institution.
-As of June 30, 2023 and 2022, funds held at this financial institution in excess of federally insured limits were \$149,063 and \$628,639, respectively.
+As of June 30, 2024 and 2023, funds held at this financial institution in excess of federally insured limits were \$710,605 and \$149,063, respectively.